alexpacheco/bc_osc_rstudio_server/README.md

 Modifications made for CHPC's notchpeak-shared partition.

+As of Mar20 we are using Docker containers from rocker and bioconductor:
+- base R image, based on [https://hub.docker.com/r/rocker/rstudio](https://hub.docker.com/r/rocker/rstudio)
+- geospatial R image, based on [https://hub.docker.com/r/rocker/geospatial](https://hub.docker.com/r/rocker/geospatial) - this has installed gdal and rgdal, among other things.
+- bioinfomatics R image, based on [https://hub.docker.com/r/bioconductor/bioconductor_docker](https://hub.docker.com/r/bioconductor/bioconductor_docker) - this has installed most if not all bioconductor system dependencies, like hdf5, udunits, gdal, ...
+Therefore user based R library installations should work as these system based dependencies are present.

+We build the container images and store them locally as e.g. ```singularity build ood-rstudio-rocker_3.6.2.sif docker://rocker/rstudio```.
+In the [environment modules](https://github.com/CHPC-UofU/bc_osc_rstudio_server/tree/master/modulefiles), we define paths to these containers, and also environment variables that set things like the user R libraries and environment file location, and the OOD's helper variables used in ```template/script.sh.erb```.

+Stuff below is deprecated now - the rocker and bioconductor based Docker images work without need to hand modify the container

 As of Nov19 using Virginia Tech's R containers, as compared to previously used OSC's.
 The main reason for this is that VT includes some commonly used R packages in the container so users don't have to install them, and, they have different containers for different needs (Bioinformatics, Geospatial).

 The containers are at: [https://hub.docker.com/u/rsettlag](https://hub.docker.com/u/rsettlag)